 This legal instrument can be particularly useful for managing financial affairs, conducting business transactions, or making important medical decisions.
 Overall, a SPA can offer peace of mind for both the principal and the agent, ensuring that important matters are handled with care and in accordance with your wishes.

-How a Special Power of Attorney Works
+How Does Special Power of Attorney india Works

 - Drafting the Document: The principal must first draft a SPA document that outlines the specific powers being granted to the agent, as well as any limitations or restrictions on those powers.